Stanisław Sędziak: Youth

 Stanisław Sędziak was the son of Antoni (a steelworker and property manager) and Maria Wolińska.

 He attended secondary schools in Grodno and Białystok, and then in the Cadet Corps No. 3 in Rawicz, where in 1934 he obtained his secondary school-leaving examination certificate.
 In 1936 he graduated from the Infantry Cadet School in Ostrów Mazowiecka and was promoted to the rank of second lieutenant.
-He was assigned to the 7th Infantry Regiment of the Legions in Chełm as a platoon commander.
+He was assigned to the 7th Legions' Infantry Regiment in Chełm as a platoon commander.

 September campaign

-During the September campaign, he was the commander of the 8th company of the 95th infantry regiment.
+During the September campaign, he was the commander of the 8th company of the 95th Infantry Regiment.
 He participated in the battles in the region of Puławy and Kazimierz Dolny and in the second battle of Tomaszów.
 After the capitulation, he stayed in Chełm and Sierpc.
 In December 1939, he made an attempt to get to Hungary.
 He was arrested in Tarnów, but managed to escape the same day.
 He crossed the Polish-Slovak border on the night of December 17–18, 1939.
 Then he made his way to Hungary and Yugoslavia, from where he travelled by sea to France.